-We're currently prioritising GHD and Aurizon.
+We're currently prioritising Marsh Insurance brokers, Lloyds and Samsung.

-Get your team to start asking people to get involved
+Start asking people to get involved

 Once you've got your team and you know which contractor you're going to talk to, get the team to start asking people to turn up on the day.
 You might also invite them to a sign-painting session (see below) so that you're all prepared and to build up the buzz ahead of time.

 The most effective thing is asking individuals directly.
-Emails are OK, but actual conversations, either face-to-face or over the phone, make most difference.
+Emails are OK, but actual conversations, either face-to-face or over the phone, make the most difference.
 It's worth dividing up who you're each going to talk to.